cjudd/cool-pick-game-tutorial/README.md

 ```
 3. Press the Run button.

-Now you should have the cougar/player in the blue game square.
+Now you should have the cool pig/player in the blue game square.

 ![Player in Scene](images/playerinscene.png)